 When you see this, don't panic!
 This is the reverse thrust that helps to slow the aircraft down.

-The aircraft would parked at CGK's remote parking lot until around 9 pm before being prepared for its flight back home via KUL at around 1125pm.
+The aircraft would be parked at CGK's remote parking lot until around 9 pm before being prepared for its flight back home via KUL at around 1125pm.

 On-ground service (KUL): 6/10